My flight from Tongatapu to ‘Eua was the longest of my life.

 On the 12th February 2018, less than two weeks after I left Tonga, Cyclone Gita swept across the South Pacific and tore through the southern islands in Tonga.
 ‘Eua bore the brunt of it and it’s estimated that as many as 75% of the homes on the island were destroyed.

 Specifically, the Hideaway had the roofs torn from its buildings, and the cabins were seriously devastated by the storm.
-You can see photos of the damage here, with some of them showing the damage sustained by the building pictured above.
+You can see photos of the damage on the Hideaway’s Facebook page, with some of them showing the damage sustained by the building pictured above.
 It’s a strange and eerie feeling to see the room I slept in such a terrible state, but I know that pales in comparison to what Taki and his staff are going through.
 And then there was a god damn pandemic.

 The Hideaway remains closed for now, but they plan to reopen when the pandemic begins to subside.
 I highly recommend going and helping support them if you’re planning a trip to Tonga.